redgeneLauren/HTMLcourse-sample/Content/Using Tables/UsingTables.questions.md

 /// type=SS, answer=[2]

-Which of the following show how `table caption` are written in an `HTML table`?
+Which of the following is used to create a `table caption` in an `HTML table`?

 - `<c>`